 You may wonder what the definition of business terms has to do with system functionality.
 I’d say everything.
 People’s expectations are often derived from their understanding of what they believe the system should do (their requirements).
 To identify these requirements, stakeholders must be able to define, understand and more importantly, agree on the elements that constitute their requirements.
 Conflicting views lead to conflicting expectations which in turn can have a negative impact on system acceptance.

 So, whether you’re new to a project or mired in the complexities of a new domain, remember to draw on the strengths of a glossary.
 Someone on the team should be appointed to update and distribute the glossary.
-Although it can be challenging to keep the glossary up-to-date and for stakeholders to agree on every single definition contained in the glossary, the effort spent is well worth the benefit of developing accurate requirements driven by a shared understanding of business terms.
+Although it can be challenging keeping the glossary up-to-date and for stakeholders to agree on every single definition contained in the glossary, the effort spent is well worth the benefit of developing accurate requirements driven by a shared understanding of business terms.